pravallika10473/learning_resource_agent/README.md

 # learning_resource_agent
-An agent that uses various tools like you-tube search to get the best learning resources on the Internet
+A GPT based agent that uses various tools like YouTube search to get the best learning resources on the Internet